Wusun: Later history

 In the 5th century AD the Wusun were pressured by the Rouran and may have migrated to the Pamir Mountains.
 They are last mentioned in Chinese historical sources in 436 AD, when a Chinese envoy was sent to their country and the Wusun reciprocated.
 It is possible that they became subsumed into the later Hephthalites.
-After this event the Wusun seem to disappear from Chinese records: the Wusun were last mentioned in 938 AD alongsides Tuyuhun and Mohe, as tributary states to the Khitan Liao.
+After this event the Wusun seem to disappear from Chinese records: the Wusun were last mentioned in 938 AD alongside Tuyuhun and Mohe, as tributary states to the Khitan Liao.

 Physical appearance

 A Chinese depiction of the Wusun, from Gujin Tushu Jicheng, 18th century.

 The Book of Han and Shiji do not make any special note of the physical appearance of the Wusun.
 The first description of the Wusun's physical appearance is found in a Western Han dynasty book of divination, the Forest of Changes by Jiaoshi Yilin, which describes the women of the Wusun as "with deep eyesockets, dark, ugly: their preferences are different, past their prime [still] without spouse."
 A later 7th century commentary to the Book of Han by Yan Shigu says:

 Among the barbarians (戎; Róng) in the Western Regions, the look of the Wusun is the most unusual.
 The present barbarians (胡人; húrén) who have green eyes and red hair, and look like macaque monkeys, are the offspring of this people.

 Initially, when only a few number of skulls from Wusun territory were known, the Wusun were recognized as a Caucasoid people with slight Mongoloid admixture.
 Later, in a more thorough study by Soviet archaeologists of eighty-seven skulls of Zhetysu, the six skulls of the Wusun period were determined to be purely Caucasoid or close to it.